 The next patent awarded to Mr. Soloff was for the ultrasonic staking of plastics in 1968.
 In 1964, he was faced with the challenge of attaching a vacuum impeller to a metal ring for Electrolux.
 He came up with the idea of sticking some projections up through the metal ring and then squeezing them down.
 He tried it, it worked and thus was the process of ultrasonic staking created.
 For this, he was awarded United States Patent #3,367,809.

 Shortly after this, in 1965, Mr. Soloff refined the process of insertion which up to that time had involved metal insertion with a probe contacting the metal insert.
 Mr. Soloff created a process whereby the same result was achieved by contacting and driving plastic against the metal insert.
 This prevented the surface of the horn or the insert from being subject to wear or stress.

 Over the next 50 years, Mr. Soloff has remained at the vanguard of pioneering ultrasonic technology, and continues today to refine and develop more plastics assembly processes and equipment.
 In 1969, he founded Sonics & Materials, Inc., a leading manufacturer of equipment, tooling and systems for ultrasonic welding, vibration welding, spin welding, hot plate welding and heat staking of thermoplastics.
 He continues to serve as its CEO and in this capacity continues to advance the field of plastics assembly.
 He is a former director of the Ultrasonic Industry Association.

 Mr. Soloff wrote the first article ever to appear on ultrasonic welding of rigid thermoplastic parts in Modern Plastics, March, 1964 entitled “New concepts in Ultrasonic Sealing.”
-He has since authored other articles over the years for a variety of different publications, including but not limited to the list below.
+He has since authored other articles over the years for a variety of different publications.